Early to Bed (musical): Reception

 Reviews of Early to Bed were overwhelmingly positive, and the show proved to be very popular.
 Critics commended Kollmar as the ageing Spanish bullfighter, especially in regards to his singing, and the young Jane Kean's comic performance as a prostitute.
 They also praised the visual elements, describing them as "colourful", and "prismatic and opalescent".
 Wilella Waldorf noted that the loudest applause was given to the scenery changes.

-The plot was criticised for being one-dimensional, relying on one single farcical joke, but it was nevertheless enjoyed by audiences.
+The plot was criticised for being one-dimensional, relying on one single farcical joke ("one of the most tedious books on record", according to the New York Times), but it was nevertheless enjoyed by audiences.
 Despite the setting and suggestive title (one subtitle was "A Fairy Tale for Grown-Ups"), the scholar Ethan Mordden notes that its suggestiveness does not tip over to actual explicit content, and that it "even failed to be banned in Boston", although changes to the script were made to appease the censors there.
 Burton Rascoe went so far as to write that "it's a show your sixteen-year-old daughter can take ... the pastor and your maiden aunt to".

 The music received more mixed reviews.
 "The Ladies Who Sing with the Band" was singled out for praise; it proved to be one of the show's highlights and frequently served as an encore.
 The songs in general were described as "delightful" in the New York Journal-American and "tuneful" in the New York Herald Tribune, but merely "acceptable" and "by no means exciting" by Louis Kronenberger, and "curiously unmusical" by Burns Mantle.